Bringing software professionals and enthusiasts to Pittsburgh

-Code & Supply Scholarship Fund funds all or a portion of the costs of bringing qualifying speakers to Pittsburgh-area events, such as workshops and conferences.
+Code & Supply Scholarship Fund may fund for qualifying software professionals and enthusiasts all or a portion of the costs of attending Pittsburgh-area events, such as workshops and conferences.

 Sending Pittsburghers into the world

-Code & Supply Scholarship Fund funds all or a portion of the costs of sending qualifying speakers from the Pittsburgh tech community to engagements, such as conferences, when other funding sources are unavailable.
+Code & Supply Scholarship Fund may fund for qualifying speakers from the Pittsburgh tech community all or a portion of the costs of traveling to engagements, such as conferences, when other funding sources are unavailable or exhausted.

 Support the Pittsburgh technology public speaking community

 Your financial support will help someone attend a Pittsburgh-area event or send a Pittsburgh-based speaker to a prominent event where they can represent what Pittsburgh has to offer.

 - presenting to or attending a software-related event in the Pittsburgh metropolitan area, regardless of where you live, or

 - presenting to a software-related event anywhere in the world and you live in the Pittsburgh metropolitan area,

 Code & Supply Scholarship Fund is presently targeting people internationally matching these descriptions:

 - Unemployed software professionals.
 People who are currently not employed full-time or part-time in any position.